Deed of Release: Types, Key Provisions and Legal Considerations

 When would you need to enter into a deed of release?

-When parties wish to settle a legal dispute without commencing proceedings, a deed of release formalises the agreement and ensures no further claims are made.
-To that end, the deed can also assist in reducing legal costs by preventing the need to resort to litigation.
+When parties wish to resolve a dispute without litigation, a deed of release formalises the agreement and confirms that no further claims can be made.
+This approach often helps reduce legal costs and avoids the uncertainty of court proceedings.

 End of contractual agreements